mvdbeek/training-material/topics/admin/tutorials/sentry/tutorial.md

 >    ```yaml
 >    vault_pulsar_sentry_dsn: 'https://f2a8a00d30224c2c9800a8f79194a32a@{{ groups['sentryservers'][0] }}/3'
 >    ```
-> 3. Add the sentry dsn to the pulsar group variables.
+> 3. Add the sentry dsn to the Pulsar group variables.
 >    {% raw %}
 >    ```diff
 >    --- a/group_vars/pulsarservers.yml